harshpala/Modeling-and-Simulation-of-WiFi-Communication/README.md

 - **WiFi 5 Simulation (MU-MIMO)**:
   WiFi 5 introduces multi-user MIMO (MU-MIMO), where parallel transmissions can occur after the AP broadcasts a packet and each user sends their channel state information (CSI).
 After sending the CSI, users can communicate in parallel for a time slot.
 The goal is to simulate multiple users, each transmitting a number of packets, and calculate throughput, average latency, and maximum latency for WiFi 5 communication.

+- **WiFi 6 Simulation (OFDMA)

+  WiFi 6 (802.11ax) introduces **Orthogonal Frequency Division Multiple Access (OFDMA)**, a technique that subdivides the 20 MHz channel into smaller sub-channels (2 MHz, 4 MHz, or 10 MHz).
+Each sub-channel can be used for parallel transmissions over a 5 ms time slot.
+WiFi 6 supports greater efficiency and higher throughput by allowing multiple devices to transmit data in parallel.
+The simulation calculates throughput, average latency, and maximum latency, using round-robin scheduling of users across sub-channels.

+## Explanation of Parameters and Assumptions:

+- Global Parameters: These define the basic setup for the simulation, including the bandwidth, modulation scheme, packet size, transmission time, and data rate.
+These values are used throughout all the protocols.

+- WiFi 4 Assumptions: These assumptions focus on the CSMA/CA mechanism, which handles the backoff time when multiple users compete for the channel.

+- WiFi 5 Assumptions: These assumptions deal with the MU-MIMO mechanism, including the transmission time for CSI packets and the time slot for parallel communication.

+- WiFi 6 Assumptions: These assumptions model OFDMA, where the available 20 MHz bandwidth is subdivided into smaller sub-channels that are used in parallel.
+Each user is assigned to a sub-channel in a round-robin fashion.

 ## Requirements